 JOUR 8661: Seminar: Mediated Political Communication in the Digital Age

-Mediated political communication in the digital age.
-How news, advertising, and entertainment media shape political perceptions, motivate voters, and influence policy decisions.
-Agenda-setting, priming, and framing, networked communications, micro-targeting, and mobile technology.
+This seminar is a graduate- level overview of mediated political communication in the digital age.
+Specifically, it considers how news, advertising and entertainment media shape political perceptions, motivate voters and influence policy decisions.
+It introduces doctoral students to a wide range of theories and approaches, from such classic communication concepts as agenda- setting, priming, and framing, to the emerging debates concerning the impact of networked communications, micro-targeting and mobile technology.

 JOUR 8673: Seminar: Media Management